SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tools.md

 -   Default number of last years of the time series displayed in charts representing growth rates (**Growth rates**).

--   Controls the view of the window for adding pre-specified outliers (**Pre-specified Outliers**)
+-   Controls the view of the window for adding pre-specified outliers.
+    (**Pre-specified Outliers**)

 -   Visibility of icons in the context menus (**Context Menus**).